michaelfaith84/expo-location-export/README.md

 - Rewritten in Typescript.
 - Broke out each format into separate modules.
     - Decoupled GPX and KML from GEOJSON.
-- Removed polygon functionality--it was unnecessary.
+- Removed a bunch of unnecessary formats (Polygon, Route, etc).
 - Switched XML rendering to fast-xml-parser.
 - Links don't provide or validate mime types for the sake of sanity.
 - Format Specific Details: